 Media Types: Any, but focused on images

-Summary: This standard focuses on ensuring trust in JPEG images through provenance, detection and fact-checking.
-It provides a framework for embedding metadata in the form of trust indicators directly into JPEG files, allowing users to decide the degree of trust they can put on a digital asset, based on provenance, authenticity, and intellectual property, as a function of their trust profiles.
+Summary: This JPEG standard provides a framework for image trust and authenticity through embedding metadata directly into JPEG files in the form of trust indicators, allowing users to decide the degree of trust they can put on a digital assetas a function of their trust profiles.
 This is particularly useful in contexts where image manipulation is common, such as in social media applications.

 JPEG Trust Part 2: Trust profiles catalogue